testingautomated-usi/DeepHyperion/documentation/details.md

 To regenerate the plots reported in the paper, follow the instructions [here](/experiments/README.md)

-## Examples ##
+## Extra Use Case Scenarios ##
+This section contains plausible scenarios on how DeepHyperion could be extended beyond the experiments performed in the paper.
-- **Perform MNIST experiments with digits different from 5**
+### Scenario 1: Performing MNIST experiments with digits different from 5s ###

-This shows the applicability of the _DeepHyperion-MNIST_ on other digit classes of MNIST.
+This scenario shows the applicability of the _DeepHyperion-MNIST_ o digit classes of MNIST different from the ones considered in the experimental evaluation.
-You can configure _DeepHyperion-MNIST_ to generate inputs for digit class "6".
+As an example, you can configure _DeepHyperion-MNIST_ to generate inputs for digit class "6".
-To do this, you should modify the configuration in _DeepHyperion-MNIST/properties.py_ file as follow:
+To do this, you should modify the configuration in _DeepHyperion-MNIST/properties.py_ file as follows:
 ```
-    EXPECTED_LABEL = int(os.getenv('DH_EXPECTED_LABEL', '9'))
+    EXPECTED_LABEL = int(os.getenv('DH_EXPECTED_LABEL', '6'))

 ```

-- **Test a different DL model**
+### Scenario 2: Test a different DL model ###

-This shows the possibility of using different traied models for _DeepHyperion-MNIST_.
+This scenario shows the possibility of using trained models for _DeepHyperion-MNIST_ different from the one considered in the experimental evaluation.
-You can use a different model for applying the approach in MNIST case study.
-To do this, you should train a model and place it in _DeepHyperion-MNIST/models_ folder, then modify the configuration in _DeepHyperion-MNIST/properties.py_ file as follow:
+To do this, you should train a model and place it in _DeepHyperion-MNIST/models_ folder, then modify the configuration in _DeepHyperion-MNIST/properties.py_ file as follows:
 ```
     MODEL = os.getenv('DH_MODEL', 'models/<NEW MODEL NAME>')
 ```